This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 - Used more for decoration due to taste

 Parsley likes to be watered regularly to ensure good growth.
-The best way to check how much to water is to look at the soil.
+The best way to check how much water is best is to look at the soil.
 It is best to have damp soil.
-Dry soil will stump growth and too much water will make plant roots rot.
+Dry soil will stump growth however too much water will make plant roots rot.

-Depending on where you live, keeping the soil damp could be every second day of watering to once a week.
-You need to judge it.
+Depending on where you live, keeping the soil damp could be as much as every second day or as little as once a week.
+You will simply need to judge it.

-Flat leaf prefers to be in full sunlight.
-Curly leaf on the other hand enjoys part sun throughout the day with 4 hours of the sun being optimum.
+Flat-leaf prefers to be in full sunlight.
+Curly leaf, on the other hand, enjoys being in a small amount of sun throughout the day (4 hours of sunlight is optimum).

 When And How To Harvest Parsley